Delinquent Tax Information

 Peoria County Tax Sale Instructions to Those Interested in Participating

 Annually, the Peoria County Treasurer holds a tax sale of all the current delinquent real estate taxes.
 At the sale, tax buyers will bid on the percentage of penalty that will be charged to the taxpayer.
-All Tax Buyers must be present to bid.
-There are no unsold taxes available after the tax sale.
-Peoria County does use an electronic method of conducting the sale.
+The penalty percentage is a max of 9% and is awarded to the lowest bidder.
+All bidders are required to personally attend the sale per 35 ILCS 200/21-205.

 - There is a $500 deposit per buyer to be submitted at the time of registration.
 This deposit will be applied to the amount due on properties the registrant purchases at the tax sale.

-- If a registrant cannot participate, the registrant may notify the Treasurer's office no later than 5 business days prior to the sale of the name of the substitute person to participate in the registrant's place.
+- If a registrant cannot participate, the registrant may notify the Treasurer's office no later than 5 business days prior to the sale of the name of the substitute person to participate in the registrant's place as long as still complying with the single bidder rule.
 No additional deposit is required in this circumstance.

 - Failure to attend the tax sale will forfeit the deposit.